2023 American Athletic Conference football season: Versus other conference records

-American Athletic Conference vs Power 5 matchups
+Power 5 matchups

 This is a list of games the American has scheduled versus power conference teams (ACC, Big 10, Big 12, Pac-12, Notre Dame and SEC).
 All rankings are from the current AP Poll at the time of the game.

-American Athletic Conference vs Group of Five matchups
+Group of Five matchups

 The following games include American Athletic Conference teams competing against teams from C-USA, the MAC, Mountain West, or Sun Belt.

-American Athletic Conference vs FBS independents matchups
+FBS independents matchups

 The following games include AAC teams competing against FBS Independents, which includes Army, UConn, or UMass.